evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 text_evals_report
 ```

 You will see the distribution of sentiment in responses.
-While most are positive or neutral, in some instances the sentiment is below zero.
+Most are positive or neutral, but some instances have a sentiment below zero.

 ![](../.gitbook/assets/cloud/llm_toxicity_hf-min.png) NEW IMAGE TO BE ADDED

-In "details", you can look at specific time when the average sentiment of responses dipped:
+In "details", you can look at specific times when the average sentiment of responses dipped:

 ![](../.gitbook/assets/cloud/llm_toxicity_hf-min.png) NEW IMAGE TO BE ADDED

-You might then want to look at specific responses with sentiment below zero.
-This is possible through the dataset export - we'll show this in the following tutorial section.
+To review specific responses with sentiment below zero, you can access the dataset with scores.
+We'll show this in the following tutorial section.

-Let's first see how you can use external models from HuggingFace.
-You will use two options:
+Let's first see how to use external models from HuggingFace.
+Use two options:
 * **Pre-selected models**.
-Some of the models like **Toxicity** are pre-selected.
-You can simply pass the `HuggingFaceToxicityModel()` descriptor.
-This [model](https://huggingface.co/spaces/evaluate-measurement/toxicity) will return the predicted toxicity score between 0 to 1.
+Some models like **Toxicity** are pre-selected.
+Pass the `HuggingFaceToxicityModel()` descriptor.
+This [model](https://huggingface.co/spaces/evaluate-measurement/toxicity) returns a predicted toxicity score between 0 to 1.
 * **Custom models**.
-You can also call other named models, and specify the output (e.g., label or score) to use.
-In this case, you must parametrize the general `HuggingFaceModel` descriptor.
-Let's use it to call the `SamLowe/roberta-base-go_emotions` [model](https://huggingface.co/SamLowe/roberta-base-go_emotions) that classifies text into 28 emotions.
-We'll pick the "neutral" label.
-This means that the descriptor will return the predicted score from 0 to 1 on whether responses convey neutral emotion.
+You can also use the general `HuggingFaceModel` descriptor.
+You must specify the model name and the output (e.g., label or score) to use.
+Let's call the `SamLowe/roberta-base-go_emotions` [model](https://huggingface.co/SamLowe/roberta-base-go_emotions) that classifies text into 28 emotions.
+If you pick the "neutral" label, the descriptor will return the predicted score from 0 to 1 on whether responses convey neutral emotion.

 ```python
 text_evals_report = Report(metrics=[